Convert PALM to VIFF

 The Khoros Visualization Image File Format (VIFF), developed by AccuSoft Corporation, is a bitmap image format used primarily within the Khoros software environment for scientific and engineering applications.
 It supports various image types, including grayscale, color, and multi-spectral images, making it useful for visualizing complex datasets.
 Despite its powerful capabilities, VIFF is now considered somewhat obsolete due to the emergence of newer, more versatile image formats.
 However, it remains an important part of the history of image processing and visualization technologies.

-Check the file preview quickly and use PALM to VIFF tools if you need to change the conversion settings.
+Check the preview and configure PALM to VIFF tools before proceeding.

 To change PALM format to VIFF, upload your PALM file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your PALM file.
 Click on the convert button and wait for the convert to complete.
 Download the converted VIFF file afterward.